suvarnadeshmukh01/demo/README.md

 # demo
-this is my git repository
+this is my git repository.
-author suvarna deshmukh
+author-suvarna deshmukh